Senate Judiciary Committee issues sweeping report detailing how Trump and a top DOJ lawyer attempted to overturn 2020 election - KESQ

 DOJ lawyer was crucial player, Democrats say

-The report released by Senate Democrats slams the actions of Clark, who they say became a crucial player in Trump’s attempt to use the Justice Department for his political gain.
+The 400-page report by Senate Democrats, entitled “Subverting Justice,” slams the actions of Clark, who they say became a crucial player in Trump’s attempt to use the Justice Department for his political gain.

 The Senate Judiciary Committee announced on Thursday they were referring him to the DC Bar for a review of his professional conduct, citing rules that bar attorneys from assisting in fraud and interfering with the administration of justice.